Drunxfish/ToodleDo-APP/README.md

 # 📝 ToodleDo - Task Management App

 ToodleDo is a simple and efficient task management application that helps users stay organized.
-With features like **user authentication (register/login), task creation, and task management**, it provides an intuitive way to track daily to-dos.
+With features like **user authentication (register/login), task creation, and task management**, it provides an intuitive way to track daily to-dos using PHP Data Objects to execute CRUD operations

 ## 🔹 Features
 ✅ User Registration & Login